jamescherti/pathaction/README.md

 Shebangs are fine for basic execution, but they have limitations that Pathaction was built to address.

 A shebang only defines how to execute a script.
 It cannot tell your system how to lint, format, debug, or test files.
 With pathaction, you can use tags.
-Passing `pathaction -t run file.py` executes it, while passing `pathaction -t test file.py` can run it through pytest.
+Passing `pathaction -t main file.py` executes it, while passing `pathaction -t test file.py` can run it through pytest.

 ### How is pathaction different from xdg-open?